emilianoregazzoni/Bellabeat/README.md

 I should prepare the data, process it, analyze it and get some insights to give them for stakeholders, and help to bring the company on to the next level.

-The 6 stages from Google Data Analyst program are:
+:scroll: The 6 stages from Google Data Analyst program are:
 Ask - Prepare - Process - Analyze - Share - Act